 Overview

-Living abroaddoes not come without its challenges, especially when it is time to move to another country.
+Living abroad does not come without its challenges, especially when it is time to move to another country.
 One of the things that many expatriates in Shenzhen, China, typically need when moving is a police clearance certificate.
-In most cases, this certificate is required to work or live in another country.
+Shenzhen Police Clearance Certificate can be used for work permits, immigration, visas, studying abroad and other international purposes.

-Shenzhen Non-Criminal Record is an official document issued by Shenzhen Exit-Entry Administration Bureau.
-It confirms that an individual has no criminal record or that the person has not committed any crime that would make them ineligible for a job.
-A notarial certificate of no criminal record is required when applying for a visa or immigration.
-The applicant needs to submit the Police Clearance Certificateto the notary public for the notarial certificate of no criminal record.
+Shenzhen Non-Criminal Record is an official document issued by Shenzhen Exit-Entry Administration Bureau(PSB)confirms that an individual has no criminal record or that the person has not committed any crime

 If an expatriate resident in Shenzhen needs a police clearance certificate, they need to go to the Shenzhen Exit-Entry Administration Bureau and apply for one.
 The Shenzhen Exit-Entry Administration Bureau will then conduct a background check on the expat to determine if they have any criminal records.
 The process can take five to seven working days, but it is typically a straightforward process.

-Under normal circumstances, the Shenzhen non-criminal record certificate must be notarized when used in overseas countries, and the notarization of Shenzhen non-criminal record certificate is issued by the Shenzhen Notary Public Office.
-The notarial certificate includes notarized pages in Chinese as well as notarized pages translated into foreign languages.
+To be valid overseas, the Shenzhen Non-Criminal Record Certificate must be notarized.
+The notarization of Shenzhen non-criminal record certificate is issued by the Shenzhen Notary Public Office.
+The notarial certificate consists of the notarized pages in Chinese, along with their notarized translations into the required foreign language.

 Who needs a Shenzhen Non-Criminal Record Certificate?